So you’re thinking about moving to Mexico City? Awesome! You’ll love it. At least I do.

 Mexico City is enormous.
 It’s crowded.
 It’s loud.
 It’s REALLY loud.
 It’s colorful and vibrant and has a constant buzz about it.
 Mexico City churns out some of the best food I’ve ever eaten in my entire life.

 Every time I stroll through Chapultepec park I hear different languages being spoken.
-I have friends from the UK, Mexico, the US and France, too!
+I have friends from the UK, Mexico, the US, Canada, Colombia, Germany, and France, too!

 If you’re looking for a place full of life, character, excitement, and, did I mention the food?
 Then Mexico City is definitely the place for you.

-I’ve been living here for just over six months and I’ve decided to put together this post because it’s what I wish I’d found when I was researching moving to Mexico City.
+I’ve been living here for over four yearsand I’ve decided to put together this post because it’s what I wish I’d found when I was researching moving to Mexico City.
 I hope it answers some of your questions, puts your nerves at ease, and serves as a resource for your planning.

 And don’t forget to drop me a line when you get here.